Ocece77/Web-Project/README.md

 1. [Project 1: Random Joke Generator](/joke_generator)
-   - Description: A Random Joke Generator using the API of JokeAPI
+   - Description: A Random Joke Generator using the API of JokeAPI Made with HTML , CSS , Boostrap5 and Javascript

 ## 🤝 Contributions